corsellolab/refract/README.md

 # Refract
-## A python implementation of MTS analysis

-Temporary working title.
-Extending the PRISM motif.
+Ranking models for analysis of PRISM multiplexed cell-line datasets.

 ## Setup
 Setup a conda environment: